4d/docs/website/translated_docs/es/API/Transporter.md

 #### Descripción
-The `.sendTimeOut` property contains <!-- REF #transporter.sendTimeOut.Summary --> the maximum wait time (in seconds) of a call to `.send( )` before a timeout occurs<!-- END REF -->.
+La propiedad `.sendTimeOut` contiene <!-- REF #transporter.sendTimeOut.Summary --> el tiempo máximo de espera (en segundos) de una llamada a `.send( )` antes de que se produzca un timeout<!-- END REF -->.
 By default, if the `.sendTimeOut` property has not been set in the `server` object, the value 100 is used.

 <!-- END REF -->